-The proposed regulations generally apply to bonds acquired or issued at a premium.
-Certain bonds, however, are excluded from the application of the proposed regulations.
-For example, the proposed regulations exclude debt instruments subject to section 1272(a)(6) (relating to certain prepayable debt instruments).
-No inference is intended regarding the treatment of these debt instruments.
+The final regulations generally apply to bonds acquired or issued at a premium.
+Certain bonds, however, are excluded from the application of the final regulations.
+For example, the final regulations exclude debt instruments described in section 1272(a)(6)(C) (regular interests in a REMIC, qualified mortgages held by a REMIC, and certain other debt instruments, or pools of debt instruments, with payments subject to acceleration).
+No inference is intended regarding the treatment of debt instruments described in section 1272(a)(6)(C).